edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 * Stop the test server
 * Do the asserts

 Out of the box there is no way for you to know when the Hosted Service has finished the work.
 The simplistic solution is to always wait for a given period of time and then do the asserts.
-This is not the best solution cause it will depend on the hardware on which the tests are run and usually leads to flaky tests.
+This is not the best solution because the wait times depend on the hardware on which the tests are run and usually leads to flaky tests.

 The provided solution will let you do this on a custom condition or as well as on time based condition if that's what you actually require.